ghostbsd/networkmgr/README.md

 ### Starting

 If the desktop environment supports XDG: log out, or restart the computer.
-NetworkMgr should start automatically at login tim.
+NetworkMgr should start automatically at login time.